SKIP PROSSER MAN OF THE YEAR AWARD

 Honors those who win with integrity on and off the court

-SAN ANTONIO, TX -- Vanderbilt’s Mark Byington is the recipient of the 2025 Skip Prosser Man of the Year award.
-The award is presented annually to the division I coach who wins with integrity on and off the court.
+BOSTON, MA -- CollegeInsider.com has announced the finalists for the 2025-26 Skip Prosser Man of the Year award.
+The award is presented annually the division I coach who wins with integrity on and off the court.

 The Skip Prosser Man of the Year award honors those who not only achieve success on the basketball court but who display moral integrity on and off it as well.